facebook/react/docs/_posts/2014-10-14-introducting-react-elements.md

 ## Deprecated: Auto-generated Factories

 Imagine if `React.createClass` was just a plain JavaScript class.
-If you call a class as a plain function you would call the component's constructor to create an Component instance, not a `ReactElement`:
+If you call a class as a plain function you would call the component's constructor to create a Component instance, not a `ReactElement`:

 ```javascript
 new MyComponent(); // Component, not ReactElement